-Efficiency is important because it's what determines how much power is wasted and how hot our batteries get.
+Efficiency is important because it determines how much power is wasted and how hot our batteries get.
 We're all familiar with the latter, especially since we've seen what happens when batteries get too hot, but nobody seems concerned with the former.
 That's because of scale — even the most inefficient phone charging method wastes a lot less electricity than keeping your microwave oven or television or cable box plugged in all the time.
 But I think it's still a subject worth exploring.

 The too long, didn't read explanation is that the most efficient way to charge your phone is the slowest way: a simple USB-A 5-volt 1-amp charger coupled with a short and stout cable plugged directly into your phone.
 It's also a method that most people aren't ever going to use because it's super slow, and speed and convenience matter.

-The good news is that Fast Charging, whether it be a proprietary solution from companies like Qualcomm or OnePlus, or a more open method like what the USB Consortium offers with USB standards like Power Delivery, is getting a lot more efficient.
-This isn't an accident and all companies involved are working on ways to charge your phone faster than ever while also being safer than ever.
+The good news is that Fast Charging, whether it be a proprietary solution from companies like Qualcomm or OnePlus, or a more open method like what the USB Consortium offers through USB standards like Power Delivery, is getting a lot more efficient.
+This isn't an accident, and all companies involved are working on ways to charge your phone faster than ever while also being safer than ever.

-Most of the improvements in this area are actually done through software when it comes to charging faster.
+Most of the improvements in this area are actually made through software when it comes to charging faster.
 Designing a charger that will deliver more wattage is relatively simple and there are ways to build the products so they stay cooler — GaN (Gallium Nitride) chargers are a fairly big breakthrough here.
 The most important factor, though, is knowing when to drive things at a higher wattage and when to scale them back.

-Your phone is wired to know exactly how much power is coming into the charging port, how much power the battery can safely "absorb" and the temperatures of all the circuitry involved.
+Your phone is wired to know exactly how much power is coming into the charging port, how much power the battery can safely "absorb," and the temperatures of all the circuitry involved.
 When a phone can effectively communicate with the charger, it can be controlled to deliver what the device wants when it comes to power.
-The main goal of this smart communication is safety, but a byproduct is efficiency, because less heat means less power is being wasted.
+The main goal of this smart communication is safety, but a byproduct is efficiency because less heat means less power is being wasted.